aurelia/site-generator/lib/app/docs/api/dependency-injection/index.md

   * `checkParent?: boolean` - Indicates whether or not to check the parent container hierarchy.

-* `invoke(fn: Function &amp; { name?: string; }, dynamicDependencies?: any): any` - Invokes a function, recursively resolving its dependencies.
+* `invoke(fn: , dynamicDependencies?: ): any` - Invokes a function, recursively resolving its dependencies.
-  * `fn: Function &amp; { name?: string; }` - The function to invoke with the auto-resolved dependencies.
+  * `fn: ` - The function to invoke with the auto-resolved dependencies.
-  * `dynamicDependencies?: any` - Additional function dependencies to use during invocation.
+  * `dynamicDependencies?: ` - Additional function dependencies to use during invocation.

 * `makeGlobal(): Container` - Makes this container instance globally reachable through Container.instance.